dudung/bug2/content/posts/00/first-post-again.md

 authors = ['viridi']
 url = '0000'
 +++
-Create a new post for a new Hugo site (again).
+Create a new post for a new Hugo site (again) with minimum customization.

 <!--more-->

-Following are steps to be performed on Windows 11 in order to create a Hugo site and deploy it to GitHub.
+To create a Hugo site and deploy it to GitHub following steps are for Windows 11.

 1. Open File Explorer.
 2. Navigate to a drive or folder.